COMING SOON (already built and tested, but not boxed yet):

 A very nice Fuzz for Bass with a blendable ring modulator!

 Way Huge 1590B Pork Loin: I really like the Pork Loin, especially after a small mod for a little more top end.
-It's a pretty complex circuit (the clean side is based on a Neve preamp) and it was pretty tough getting it to fit in a 1590B with top jacks and relayed true bypass, but I was able to to do it.
+It's a pretty complex circuit (the clean side is based on a Neve preamp) and it was pretty tough getting it to fit in a 1590B with top jacks and relayed true bypass, but I was able to do it with some careful measuring.